No doubt, content marketing has evolved into one of the most powerful digital marketing strategies over the years.

-Note that publishing longer articles can boost your SEO scores and rankings in the search engines.
+Note that publishing longer articles can boost your SEO scores and rankings in search engines.

-While doing any work which includes a lot of processes, checklists may come handy.
-Basically, checklists are a type of worksheet which provides an ordered list of things to do while doing any multi-process work in order to achieve the desired results.
+While doing any work which includes a lot of processes, checklists may come in handy.
+Basically, checklists are a type of worksheet which provides an ordered list of things to do while doing any multi-process work to achieve the desired results.

 Like list posts (discussed previously), checklists are also comparatively easier to create yet provide a significantly high value to the target audience.